 The Roots Of Poker History

-Many people are still questioning where did poker originates from, and while there are many speculations that it evolved from the Persian game of As-Nas or Brag from Britain, these versions are recently dismissed.
+Many people are still questioning where poker originates from, and while there are many speculations that it evolved from the Persian game of As-Nas or Brag from Britain, these versions have recently been dismissed.

 It is believed that a popular card game from France named Poque is the godfather of poker.